 Let’s take a closer look at the interesting origins behind this term and how you can use it in your speech and writing.

 What Is the Meaning of a Pecking Order?

-In groups of hens there is a hierarchical social system in which each bird is ranked in order of dominance.
+The dictionary definition of a pecking order first explains the term as a pattern of social organization within a poultry flock.
+In groups of hens, there is a hierarchical social system in which each bird is ranked in order of dominance.
 The top bird is permitted to peck all lower birds, while the second highest bird is allowed to peck all the birds below her, and so on.
-Almost immediately after this phenomenon was documented in the 1920s (first by Norwegian zoologist Thorleif Schjelderup-Ebbe), the phrase pecking order entered the English lexicon as a metaphor for any such hierarchical system.

-In business, for instance, the owner of a company is at the top of the pecking order, followed perhaps by the manager, then the assistant manager, then the worker most favored by management, and so on until we get to the temps or interns at the bottom who are pecked by everyone.
-Similar hierarchies are also common in government and in military units (and some argue that pecking orders exist in all human groups).
+In business, for instance, the owner of a company is at the top of the pecking order, followed perhaps by the manager, then the assistant manager, then the worker most favored by management, and so on.

-The phrase is occasionally misspelled (most often in English-language Indian publications, it seems) in various ways, including packing order, peking order, and peaking order, none of which makes logical sense.
+The phrase is occasionally misspelled in various ways, including packing order, peking order and peaking order, none of which makes logical sense.

 Only use pecking order, as all others are wrong and nonsensical.